RAKWireless/rakwireless-docs/docs/Product-Categories/WisBlock/RAK2305/Datasheet/README.md

 />

 :::tip 📝 NOTE
-1. VBAT is battery output voltage, the max voltage is 4.2&nbsp;V.
+1. VBAT is the battery output voltage; the max voltage is 4.2&nbsp;V.
-2. When IO0 is pulled-down, then UART download mode is selected.
+2. When IO0 is pulled-down, the UART download mode is selected.
 When IO0 is pulled-up, flash mode is selected.
 The default mode of the IO0 pin is pull-up.
 :::

 ### Hardware